rubocode/frontier.nvim/doc/design/tangent.md

 > Then you will know how poor you are.
 > **Rudyard Kipling**

+### THE SEARCH CONTINUES

 I am taking a patient and careful look at _D_ (for old times sake), _golang_, _rust_ and _zig_ at the moment.
 There is no clear winner.

-I was also looking for a decent colorscheme for _neovim_ and found the renowned ones fell short of expectations.
+I was also looking for a decent colorscheme for _neovim_ — the simpler and daily things of life — and found the renowned ones fell short of expectations.

 In the same vein, when I visit the websites for these languages, I often get an uneasy feeling when the aesthetic design of the documentation leaves much to be desired.
-I am not expecting rainbows and sunshine, but simplicity and elegance.
+I am not expecting rainbows and sunshine, but simplicity, elegance and evidence of care — that they give a damn.

 > Some people like what you do, some people hate what you do,
 > but most people simply don’t give a damn.